Posted by Darrell Nicholson at 03:52PM - Comments: (40)

 Over the years, we’ve encountered everything from chihuahuas to huskies (yes, huskies) living aboard sailboats, so I’m not convinced that breed matters much, but some dogs are clearly better adapted to boats and the water.
-At the moment, we’re looking at small dogs, good travelling dogs that like the water and are happy to curl up in tight spaces during passages.
+The dog lovers among our readers helped us put together this list of relatively small dogs, good travelling dogs that like the water and are happy to curl up in tight spaces during passages.

 What follows is a short list of dogs that have been suggested to me as good boat dogs.
 Many of these are very active dogs, so they would be best suited for bigger boats and owners that took them ashore for long romps during the day.

 Schipperke.
 We encountered one of these “Belgian barge dogs” while cruising, and it seemed very happy aboard—albeit a little noisy.
 This was a 60-plus-foot Danish seiner that offered plenty of room for the agile, high-energy dog to roam.
 It’s owner, a former merchant seaman, proudly told us that his dog was a champion rat-catcher.